What OT Interventions Should I Do With My Patient?

 For those of you new to occupational therapy, ADL is a very common phrase meaning Activities of Daily Living.

 A lot of you may work in facilities that require you to schedule several ADL treatments a day.
-However, in some facilities that I’ve worked in caregivers usually have already gotten the patients dressed before I get there.
-This makes it tricky to integrate ADLs as you normally would.
+However, in some facilities that I’ve worked in, caregivers usually have already gotten the patients dressed before I get there.
+This makes it tricky to integrate ADL retraining as you normally would.

 If this happens, I still strive to get a lot of quality self-care in.
-This includes donning/doffing socks and shoes and jackets in the afternoon or shower transfers in the later morning.
+This includes donning/doffing socks and shoes and jackets in the afternoon or shower/tub transfers in the later morning.

-Whatever the time is, you can never go wrong mixing in ADLs.
-The benefit will be greater than strictly working on therapeutic exercise or activities not related to self-care.
+Whatever the time is, you can never go wrong mixing in ADLs when related to a patient’s goal.
+The benefit will be greater than strictly working on therapeutic exercise or activities not related to deficits in self-care.

 3. Simple Meal Prep

-If you’re fortunate enough to work somewhere with any sort of training kitchen, getting some just-add-water muffin mix with a bowl and muffin pan can go a long way.
+If you’re fortunate enough to work somewhere with any sort of kitchen, getting some just-add-water muffin mix with a bowl and muffin pan can go a long way.
+If that’s not available, it’s rare that a patient will say no to work on making a cup of coffee or tea!

 Simple meal prep works on SO much: balance, reaching, problem solving, attention, upper extremity range of motion, and more.
 It is especially helpful for patients with impaired cognition.

-Simple meal prep is highly functional and helps you gauge their safety at home post-discharge.
+Simple meal prep is a highly functional intervention and helps you gauge your patient’s safety at home post-discharge.

 4. Folding Clothes

 Bring in some old clothes you meant to donate to The Goodwill.
 You could also use towels at your facility if you’re in a pinch.
-You can incorporate this with standing (if possible) and work on range of motion this way instead of that totally non-functional arc.
+You can incorporate folding clothes with standing (if possible) and work on upper body range of motion this way instead of that totally non-functional arc.

 Your patients will definitely appreciate this, and they won’t feel like they’re doing some meaningless task.

-There are many other great occupation-based interventions to do with your patient.
-These are currently my favorites.
+There are so many other great occupation-based interventions to do with your patient.
+These are currently my favorites but I’m always looking for more great ideas!
+What are some of your favorite functional OT interventions?
+Share them in the comments!